GilLevi/gillevi.github.io/_posts/2022-11-14-Random interesting deep learning and vision papers November 22 edition.md

 Simple Random Crop: which resizes the input image such that the smallest side matches the training resolution and randomly samples square crops in that resolution.

 Below is a table summarizing the training recipe, including all hyperparameters and compares it to previous methods:

+The paper presents several experiments demonstrating the effectiveness of the improved training recipe.
+First, they show a significant improvement gap compared to vanilla ViT and DeiT training recipes, measured on ImageNet 1k and ImageNet 21k:

+In addition, the paper demonstrates on-par performance with recent architectures, such as ConvNext and Swin, measured on ImageNet 1k and ImageNet 21k, see tables below:

+The paper also demonstrates improved performance in transfer learning on semantic segmentation, measured on ADE20k [14] dataset:

+All in all, at first sight DeiT 3 might seem like a “bag of tricks” sort of paper and one might argue that it does not hold enough technical novelty to be presented at a top-tier conference such as ECCV.
+In my opinion, this is hardly the case.
+While the novelty is limited (and the authors do not argue otherwise in the text), saying “hey, you can get really good results with vanilla ViT just by playing with the training a bit, no need for any bells and whistles” is a strong contribution.

 References